A complete Xingqiu guide

 Xingqiu is a well-enjoyed character in the Genshin community, so let’s look at what he does best.

-- He has the most consistent and convenient aura for single target enemies and some AoE situations
+- Has the most consistent Hydro application on single target enemies and some AoE situations for enabling reactions

 - Deals one of the largest amounts of single target damage off-screen